 - Iowa Medical Innovation Group Seminar

 Graduation requirements for JD students include a minimum of 84 total credit hours, of which at least 64 must be through faculty instruction courses, along with experiential and writing coursework.
-(For a full list of graduation requirements, see the College of Law’s curriculum website.
-Members of the class of 2018 are subject to a different set of graduation requirements.)
+(For a full list of graduation requirements, see the College of Law’s Student Handbook.)

 Whether you intend to practice business, antitrust, or intellectual property law, establishing a solid foundation in any of those areas—and developing the special expertise that comes with it—will be instrumental in helping you jumpstart your career.